The Cheesecake Factory

-The Cheesecake Factory Incorporated is an American restaurant company and distributor of cheesecakes based in the United States.
-It operates 348 full-service restaurants: 215 under the Cheesecake Factory brand, 42 under the North Italia brand, and 91 under other brands.
-The Cheesecake Factory also operates two bakery production facilities—in Calabasas, California, and Rocky Mount, North Carolina—and licenses two bakery-based menus for other foodservice operators under the Cheesecake Factory Bakery Cafe marque.
+The Cheesecake Factory Incorporated is an American restaurant chain and cheesecake distributor based in the United States.
+It operates 370 full-service restaurants: 218 under the Cheesecake Factory brand, 47 under the North Italia brand, and 105 under other brands.
+The Cheesecake Factory also operates two bakery production facilities in Calabasas, California, and Rocky Mount, North Carolina.

 David M. Overton, the company's founder, opened the first Cheesecake Factory restaurant in Beverly Hills, California, in 1978.
 The restaurant established the future chain's pattern of featuring an eclectic menu, large portions, and signature cheesecakes.
-In 2020, Fortune ranked the Cheesecake Factory at number 12 on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction.
-Additionally, The Cheesecake Factory’s average unit volume consistently leads the casual restaurant industry.
+In 2025, Fortune ranked the Cheesecake Factory at number 23 on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction.
+The Cheesecake Factory's average unit volume consistently leads the casual restaurant industry.

 History

 Founding and early years

 Evelyn Overton, inspired by a cheesecake recipe from a Detroit newspaper, made a cheesecake for her husband's employer in the 1940s.
-The cheesecake was well-received, and subsequently led her to open a small cheesecake bakery in Detroit, Michigan, in the late 1950s.
-She closed the bakery to raise her children, but continued supplying cheesecakes to local restaurants from her basement kitchen.
-In 1967, Evelyn's son David M. Overton left Detroit to attend Hastings College of Law in San Francisco, but in 1968, decided to be a drummer, performing with the Billy Roberts Blues Band.
+The cheesecake was well received, and she opened a small cheesecake bakery in Detroit, Michigan, in the late 1950s.
+She closed the bakery to raise her children but continued supplying cheesecakes to local restaurants from her basement kitchen.
+In 1967, Evelyn's son David M. Overton left Detroit to attend Hastings College of Law in San Francisco but decided to be a drummer in 1968, performing with the Billy Roberts Blues Band.
 In 1971, David convinced his parents to relocate to Los Angeles to open a commercial bakery.
-In 1972, they moved to the Woodland Hills area of Los Angeles where they opened the Cheesecake Factory Bakery, in which they produced cheesecakes and other desserts for local restaurants.
+In 1972, they moved to the Woodland Hills area of Los Angeles where they opened The Cheesecake Factory Bakery, selling cheesecakes and other desserts to local restaurants.

 First restaurant

-In 1978, Evelyn's son David opened the Cheesecake Factory, a small salad-and-sandwich restaurant in Beverly Hills that sold ten varieties of cheesecakes on a one-page menu.
+In 1978, David Overton opened The Cheesecake Factory, a small salad-and-sandwich restaurant in Beverly Hills that sold ten varieties of cheesecakes on a one-page menu.
 In 1983, he opened a second restaurant in Marina del Rey.
-By 1987, the Beverly Hills location had expanded into a 78-seat restaurant and was experiencing great financial success.
+By 1987, the Beverly Hills location had expanded into a 78-seat restaurant and was experiencing financial success.
 This led to the opening of a third, larger location in Redondo Beach, which was eventually renovated into a 300-seat, 21000 sqft location.
-By the end of the 1980s, the Cheesecake Factory's one-page menu had expanded, and the restaurant offered additional fast-food and short-order items.
+By the end of the 1980s, The Cheesecake Factory's one-page menu had expanded, and the restaurant offered additional entrees and short-order items.